tdudgeon/jupyter-operator/README.md

 jupyternotebook.jupyter-on-kubernetes.test/notebook created
 ```

-This corresponds to notebook-2 in the jupyter-on-kubernetes/lab-jupyter-on-k8s-02 repo.
-It deploys a very basic notebook environment.
+This deploys a very basic notebook environment. notebook-3 and notebook-4 illustrate other options.

 In the kopf logs you see this:
 ```